-From over 10 years’ experience in internal communications, working with lots of different customers and partners, there’s one piece of advice I’d give above all others.
+From over 10 years of experience in internal communications, working with lots of different customers and partners, there’s one piece of advice I’d give above all others.

 That’s to take a campaign approach in your employee communications.
-By that, I mean taking a more strategic or holistic view around end-to-end communication.
+By that, I mean taking a more strategic or holistic view of end-to-end communication.

 It’s what I call 360-degree campaigns.
 And here’s why it’s more important than ever in today’s noisy, info-overloaded business world.

 As an internal communications manager, you need a complete view of the whole employee engagement process, from beginning to end.
 In addition, you must have oversight of what staff needs to know or feel at each stage.
 That might be the awareness they need to have, behavior they should adopt, or specific action they need to take.

 To help achieve this mindset, consider questions like what action you’re looking to drive, what staff need to know to support this, what messages you need to send to achieve this, what timings you need to use, and so on.

 When you know this, you can then begin to align your messaging and implementation to target each stage and drive the outcome you need.
 Focus on the “long-game” – think strategically – but optimize every opportunity you have to connect with staff in an engaging way.